jirawan-chuapradit/tracing-go/README.md

 This command will start all the necessary services defined in the docker-compose.yml file.

+## Step 3: Access Grafana
+Grafana will be available at http://localhost:3000.
+You can use this interface to visualize your tracing data.

 ## Project Structure
 - main.go: Entry point of the application
 - handlers/: Contains HTTP handlers